-As required by the FASB Accounting Standards CodificationTM, contributions are required to be recorded as receivables and revenues, and the Organization is required to distinguish between contributions received for each net asset category in accordance with donor-imposed restrictions.
+Contributions are required to be recorded as receivables and revenues, and the Organization is required to distinguish between contributions received for each net asset category in accordance with donor-imposed restrictions.

 The Organization recognizes contributions when cash, securities or other assets; an unconditional promise to give; or a notification of a beneficial interest is received.
 Conditional promises to give - that is, those with a measurable performance or other barrier and right of return - are not recognized until the conditions on which they depend have been met.
 Contributions of assets other than cash are reported at their estimated fair value.